How to Use

 First Time:

-Start by sorting your deck into three categories: Process, Tool, and Idea.
+• Start by sorting your deck into three categories: Process, Tool, and Idea.

-Look at the card you’ve chosen.
+Processes are like a recipe for making a dance, follow the steps and there’s a good chance you’ll have a dance at the end.
 Some processes are harder or easier for different people.
-If you’re struggling look through the process category and find either The Onion or The Grocery List; Both of these cards are good starting places.
+If you’re struggling, look through the process category and find either The Onion or The Grocery List; Both of these cards are good starting places.

-Take a card from the Tool Category.
-Tools make choreography better!
-More interesting.
-More dramatic.
-More (Hand Gesturing)….more.
+• Take a card from the Tool Category.

-Add this card into the choreography you just made.
+• Add this card into the choreography you just made.
 Maybe it sits at the beginning or in the middle of the choreography.
 Maybe the end.
 Think about the most effective place to use it!

-Add 2 more tools into the dance.
+• Add 2 more tools into the dance.

-Lastly pick a card from the Idea category.
 Idea’s are what the dance is about, its intention.
 What you are trying to communicate to the audience.

 Add this intention to your dance.
 This may change things, thats okay great even!